 But is it?

 Let's remember that land usage is driven by economics.
-A farmer would be crazy to use 184.8 m square to produce 100 calories of mutton protein if that land can grow crops - so this does not happen.
-Grazing animals graze on marginal land.
+A farmer would be crazy to use 184.8 m square to produce 100 calories of mutton protein if that land can grow crops, so this does not happen.
+So, grazing animals graze on marginal land.

 Grazing animals are not removing the availability of land for crops.